 Tertiary air is employed, to provide additional air to the upper areas of the fire box to promote additional burning of the unburnt combustion gases and thus ensuring a cleaner burn emission.

-There is no user adjustment required for the tertiary air, as the required air supply is factory set during the production process.
+The 7kW version has no user adjustment required for the tertiary air, as the required air supply is factory set during the production process.